os-fpga/Virtual-FPGA-Lab/README.md

 logic [7:0] sseg_digit_n;     // corresponding digits are enabled when deasserted

 ```

+You can see these signal declarations in the one-line expansion of the `m4_lab()` macro instantiation in the NAV-TLV tab.

 ## Configuring and Driving the FPGA Board and Peripherals